a-mahdipour/DS-ML-AI-intro/README.md

 ----
 ## 24. Fine-tunning
-#deeplearning, in fact, is resource-intensive as requires lots of data to analyze and then learn from. #finetuning in deep learning associates with those small adjustments that can improve its results and performance.
+Deep learning, in fact, is resource-intensive as requires lots of data to analyze and then learn from.
+Fine-tuning in deep learning associates with those small adjustments that can improve its results and performance.
 Fine-tuning usually implements weights of a previous deep learning algorithm to program a new similar deep learning model which is now more time-efficient.

 Some of the prominent fine-tuning platforms are
 - TensorFlow ,